 Conventional Budgeted ASO What's included in your monthly premiums/ funding Catastrophic risk insurance cost.
 Anticipated claims.
 Insurer reserves.
 Insurer administration expenses.
 Catastrophic risk insurance costs.
 Actual paid claims.
 TPA administration expenses.
 If actual claims are less than estimates Insurer keeps surplus.
 Employer keeps surplus.
 If actual claims exceed estimates Insurer absorbs funding shortfall in the short term.
 Premiums and reserves are increased at renewal.
 Employer pays for funding shortfall at renewal.
 Contributions are increased at renewal.
 Catastrophic, sudden and unexpected risk Insurance Insured by the one group benefits insurance company as part of a package.
 Can be insured by a variety of insurers including specialty carriers.
 Can be coordinated through a TPA.
-Typical Admin Foo for Small Business 25% - 35% 159/ 209/ Typical Admin Fee for Small Business 23/0 33/0 15% - 20%
+Typical Admin Fee for Small Business 25% - 35% 15% - 20%